Australian Government Bureau of Meteorology, Queensland

 Barcoo River to Isisford:

-No further flooding is expected in the Barcoo River to Isisford.
+Moderate flooding is likely along the Barcoo River to Isisford.

-River level observations are not available for the Barcoo River at Blackall (manual station) but based on the nearby automatic station, the river level is expected to have fallen below the minor flood level (2.00 m) late Friday evening, and is expected to continue falling.
+No recent observations are available for Blackall.
+Based on the nearby automatic gauge, the river is estimated to be below the minor flood level (2.00 m) and falling slowly.

-The Barcoo River at Blackall is expected to remain below the minor flood level (2.00 m).
+The Barcoo River at Blackall is likely to remain below the minor flood level (2.00 m) overnight Saturday into Sunday.

 Barcoo River downstream of Isisford:

-Minor flooding may occur along the Barcoo River downstream of Isisford.
+Major flooding is occurring along the Barcoo River downstream of Isisford at Wahroongha, Glenlock and Retreat.

-The Barcoo River at Retreat is likely to remain below the minor flood level (2.14 m) for the next few days, with minor flooding possible over the weekend with the arrival of the floodwaters from upstream.
+The Barcoo River at Retreat is expected to ease slowly but remain above the major flood level (8.00 m) over the weekend and into the early part of next week.

 Flood Safety Advice: